Question: How would this merger impact customers in the short and long term?

-Dominion Energy would assume nearly $1.7 billion of existing withdrawn nuclear construction assets and would never collect them from customers.
+Dominion Energy would absorb nearly $1.7 billion of existing withdrawn nuclear construction assets and would never collect them from customers.
 The proposed merger would eliminate this cost from customer bills in 20 years, far sooner than the 50-60 that had been planned.
-And, Dominion Energy would never collect from customers the cost of purchasing a gas-fired power plant that would help replace power that was expected from the nuclear units.
+And, Dominion Energy would never collect from customers the cost of acquiring a gas-fired power plant that would help replace power that was expected from the nuclear units.

-Question: Why should customers have to pay for any of the VC Summer 2 and 3 units?
+Question: Why should customers have to pay for any of the V.C.
+Summer 2 and 3 units?
 They are too expensive and will never generate electricity.

-We believe this proposal recognizes that all electric stakeholders have been impacted by the Summer units and should be addressed.
+We believe this proposal recognizes that all electric stakeholders have been impacted by the V.C.
+Summer units and should be addressed.

-Shareholders also have been affected by the VC Summer project.
+Shareholders also have been affected by the V.C.
+Summer project.
 Even including the benefit of today’s merger agreement, they will have lost more than $3 billion in total investment value over the last 18 months.
 SCANA’s shareholders include tens of thousands of South Carolina residents, many of them being retirees and working families.
 The merger proposal would allow them to recover some of their loss but they still would bear a substantial part of the burden.

 The agreement also would also end the uncertainty about the future impact of the new nuclear units.
 It removes uncertainty that can weigh down economic development, make it harder for SCE&G to meet the growing and changing needs of customer, and leave in question the future of a strong community partner and good employer.
 The decision to build the VC Summer nuclear units was made in accordance with state law.